Boston University Housing System: Housing versus Residence Life

 Boston University operates residences collaboratively through Residence Life and Housing.
 While the two areas work collaboratively, each department reports to different areas of University leadership.
 Housing reports to the Vice President of Auxiliary Services and is centered on providing operational and occupancy management.
 Meanwhile, Residence Life is structured under the Associate Provost and Dean of Students and is centered on providing day-to-day student service, support, and programs based out of local Residence Life offices located near or within each residence.

 Housing

-Boston University Housing is based at 25 Buick St, and employs a number of full and part-time staff, as well as students who manage the many components that support Housing at Boston University.
+Boston University Housing is based at 25 Buick Street, and employs a number of full and part-time staff, as well as students who manage the many components that support Housing at Boston University.

 Housing is responsible for the areas of Residential Safety, housing assignments, room changes, mail, keys (in coordination with local Residence Life offices), university-provided furnishings, appliances in university-owned residences, and the Terrier Card Office.
 Boston University Housing also works collaboratively with other departments across campus, such as Facilities Management & Planning, and within Auxiliary Services to coordinate laundry, vending, rentals, summer storage, dining services, vending services, and events & conferences.